browning18751/Database-Project/README.md

 # Database-Project - For Preschool
-Creating a database for a Preschool
+Creating a database for a Preschool using MySQL, Python and Flask.